vmware/terraform-provider-tanzu-mission-control/docs/test.md

 test.
 To specifically run acceptances test for a resources, set `BUILD_TAGS` value to corresponding resource name.

-For example: Run acceptance test for `clustergroup` and `namespace` resource.
+For example, Run acceptance test for `clustergroup` and `namespace` resource.

 ```sh
 $ export BUILD_TAGS = "clustergroup namespace"